MasterChef (American TV series): Judges

 For the first five seasons, the series starred celebrity chefs Gordon Ramsay (the co-creator of the series and Hell's Kitchen), Graham Elliot and restaurateur Joe Bastianich.
 From seasons six through eight, pastry chef Christina Tosi temporarily replaced Bastianich.
 In season seven, Elliot departed as a judge, and in place of a third judge, there were a series of guest judges, one of which was Aarón Sánchez.
 From seasons eight to fourteen, Sánchez was a regular judge.
 In season nine, Bastianich returned as a regular judge, replacing Tosi.
-In season fifteen, Tiffany Derry will join as a regular judge, replacing Sánchez.
+In season fifteen, Tiffany Derry joined as a regular judge, replacing Sánchez.